Hitting the water hurt.

 “You’ve been?”
 Drys asked.

-“A long time ago.
+“A few times.
 The oanai took me in when I had nowhere else to go— after Ivey helped me out of Gallontea, in fact.”

 Roman laughed.
 “I’ve had enough for today.”